Welcome to our Beginner’s Guide to Index Funds

 After all, this is a beginners guide to index funds and Warren Buffet isn’t exactly a beginner.
 Why would Warren Buffet, one of the worlds most successful investors, invest in index funds?

-As you can see, Mr Buffet supports beginners investing in index funds.
+As you can see, Mr Buffet is a strong advocate of beginners investing in index funds.

 Additionally, he has publicly declared that he plans to invest 90% of his massive estate into index funds.
 Of course, this is after a lifetime of trading individual stocks and shares.

-However, if they’re good enough for Buffet, they’re good enough for me!
+However, if index funds are good enough for Buffet, they’re good enough for me!

 Is It A Good Idea To Invest In Index Funds?